stared/jekyll-blog-pre-2022/_posts/2016/2016-12-30-why-do-word2vec-analogies-work.markdown

 $$ \frac{\vec{v}_a \cdot \vec{v}_b}{\vert \vec{v}_a \vert \vert \vec{v}_b \vert}. $$

-That is, it puts emphasis the direction in which a given word co-occurs with other words, rather than the strength of this effect.
+That is, it puts emphasis on the direction in which a given word co-occurs with other words, rather than the strength of this effect.

 ## Analogies and linear space